schmelto/abap/README.md

 ```
 **Note:** We have to define `t_regup TYPE TABLE OF regup` and `t_edidd TYPE TABLE OF edidd` for using them in the class.

+## ABAP Docs

-To make the method more readable we can use ABAP doc expressions like this:
+To make the method more readable we can use ABAP Doc expressions like this:
 ```abap
 "! <p class="shorttext synchronized">Modify payment IDOCs</p>
 "! @exception dont_create_idoc | <p class="shorttext synchronized">Don't created a payment IDOC</p>